Honduras | Victoria Aguirre - Washed Bourbon

 ‘As a woman coffee producer, I am thankful for the opportunity to sell my coffee in your country.
 Your support allows me to achieve financial independence and provide for my family.’”

-Victoria Aguirre is a coffee producer who takes pride in her work as a woman-prodcuer and community leader.
+Victoria Aguirre is a coffee producer who takes pride in her work as a woman-producer and community leader.
 We had the privilege of meeting Victoria in 2024 when we visited her farm in Intibuca where she produces coffee as a member of the female-led Campanario Co-op.
 The Campanario Co-op has worked imaginatively to overcome the barriers small holders face by pooling resources and dedicating themselves to mutual support.
 We are extremely proud to work with Victoria and her amazing coffee.
-In the cup we find a vibrant acidity that reminds us of pink lemonade, floral aromatics, and a sweet, comforting depth reminiscent of dried fruit and nougat.
+In the cup we find a vibrant acidity that reminds us of pink lemonade, aromatics like eucalyptus, and a sweet, comforting depth reminiscent of dried plums and nougat.

 Country: Honduras